 Every year in Ellis Square, about 2,000 runners and walkers kick off St. Patrick’s Day in Savannah with a 5K through Downtown Savannah.
 All participants receive a Shamrock Run 5K T-shirt with registration, which is $25-$35.
 All proceeds benefit the mission of the March of Dimes to improve the health of babies.

-Kick off your St. Patrick’s Day celebrations with the Irish Heritage Dance at 8 p.m. on Friday, March 10, 2017 at Alee Shriner’s Temple.
-Join in celebrations and see some of the area’s best Irish dancers, of all ages, show off their heritage, tradition and talent at this fun event.
+Kick off your St. Patrick’s Day celebrations with the Irish Heritage Dance on Friday, March 8, 2019 at Alee Shriner’s Temple.
+Join in the fun with the Irish Heritage Society and see some of the area’s best Irish dancers, of all ages, show off their heritage, tradition and talent at this fun event.

 Every year, Irish Catholics join together to celebrate their heritage with family and friends in a ceremony at Emmet Park at the Celtic cross statue.
 Bagpipes play as different members of the Irish community speak about the past, present and future.
 It’s a tradition and way of honoring the Irish community that isn’t going away any time soon.

-IAFF Savannah Firefighters invite you to come out and meet your Savannah Firefighters and firefighters from all across the world.
+IAFF Savannah Firefighters invite you to come out and meet your Savannah Firefighters and firefighters from all across the world at Savannah Station.
 With an open bar, heavy hor d’ourves and live music, this year’s hottest party – the St. Patrick’s Day Fire Ball – is a great way to kick-start your celebrations.
 Guests will be treated to open bar with beer, wine and premium brands of liquor, hors d’ oeuvre stations, silent auction, raffle prizes and dancing to live music.
-This event at Ships of the Sea Maritime Museum is open to the public.

 The St. Patrick’s Day Parade in Savannah isn’t just one of the biggest parades in the United States, it’s one of the biggest parades in the world, right behind Dublin and New York City.
 For more than 190 years, the parade has attracted thousands of guests to join in the city-wide celebration on St. Patrick’s Day, by cheering for all the floats, bands, dancers, Irish groups and societies marching in the parade.